Tony Carss

-Anthony John Carss (born 31 March 1976) is an English football coach and former professional player, who currently works for Aston Villa Academy as a Under-21 Senior Professional Development Phase Coach.
+Anthony John Carss (born 31 March 1976) is an English football coach and former professional player, who works for Aston Villa Academy as Emerging Talent Programme Manager.

 Carss started his career with Blackburn Rovers, and went on to Darlington, Cardiff City, Chesterfield, Oldham Athletic and Huddersfield Town.

 After retiring from playing in 2006, Carss has also coached at Huddersfield Town Academy and Blackburn Rovers F.C.
 Academy.

 Career

 Playing career

 Carss signed his first professional contract with Blackburn Rovers in 1994, after finishing an apprenticeship with Bradford City.
 However, his playing career was punctuated by injury, and he left Blackburn having never played a league game.
 After spells at Darlington, Cardiff City, Chesterfield, Carlisle United and Oldham Athletic – in 2003 Carss joined Huddersfield Town, winning promotion via the Division Three play off final in 2004.
 And scoring a goal that some have said was one of the best goals in Huddersfield's history in a league game against Torquay United on 11 October 2003.